mehta-lab/recOrder/docs/microscope-installation-guide.md

 ![](https://github.com/mehta-lab/recOrder/blob/main/docs/images/create_preset.png)

 ### Option 3 (requires a Triggerscope): Setup the LCs with the triggerscope
-Alternatively, the LC's can be driven with an external DAC, like the triggerscope, for hardware sequencing.
-To setup the triggerscope, please follow the instructions [here](./triggerscope-set-up.md)
+Alternatively, the LCs can be driven with an external DAC, like the triggerscope, for hardware sequencing.
+To setup the triggerscope, please follow the instructions [here](./triggerscope-set-up.md).

 ### (Optional) Enable "Phase From BF" acquisition